what causes swim bladder disease in angelfish?

 Hand-Feed

-If your fish is struggling to swim, it may also have difficulty eating.
+If your fish struggles to swim, it may also have difficulty eating.
 This will require you to hand-feed the fish.
-If the fish refuses to eat or this treatment is ineffective, then a different treatment is required.
+A different treatment is needed if the fish refuses to eat or this treatment is ineffective.

-It’s also possible that the angelfish’s disease has progressed too far.
-If it is dying, you should discuss euthanasia with a vet.
+It’s also possible that the disease has progressed too far.
+If it’s dying, discuss euthanasia with a vet.

 Infection